sap-tutorials/Tutorials/tutorials/hana-spatial-intro6-srs/hana-spatial-intro6-srs.md

 ## Next Steps
-- Intro to SAP HANA Geospatial: Import ESRI Shapefiles (coming soon), or
-- Select a tutorial from the [Tutorial Navigator](http://www.sap.com/developer/tutorial-navigator.html) or the [Tutorial Catalog](http://www.sap.com/developer/tutorials.html)
+- Select a tutorial from the [Tutorial Navigator](http://www.sap.com/developer/tutorial-navigator.html) or search in the [Tutorial Catalog](http://www.sap.com/developer/tutorials.html)

 ## Details
 ### You will learn